 One of the best ways to view the Falls in all their glory is to walk the Promenade.
 This walkway will take you alongside the top of the Falls and the river above and below.

-The paved pathway is perfect for all ages and walking abilities and stretches for kilometres each way, which means you can walk as far as you would like to get all the unique angles of the Falls and the Niagara River.
+The paved pathway is perfect for all ages and walking abilities, stretching for kilometres each way, so you can walk as far as you like to take in all the unique angles of the Falls and the Niagara River.

 This is a free activity that can be enjoyed at any time of day or even at night when the Falls are lit by colourful spotlights that give new beauty to this wonder.

-You can start from the Table Rock Visitor’s Center, which has available parking across the street or is accessible from the upper part of the city by the Falls Incline Railway.
+You can start at the Table Rock Visitor’s Center, which has parking across the street or is accessible from the upper part of the city via the Falls Incline Railway.

 Falls Incline Railway:

 The Falls Incline Railway is a fun, short rail journey that lets visitors travel from the upper bank of the city to the lower bank without walking the pathways.
-You can buy single tickets, return tickets, or a package with entrances and passes for the railway.
+You can buy single tickets, return tickets, or a package including railway entrances and passes.

 Journey to the Falls: